oilandsugar/ritual-dust/content/works/video/beast-of-the-black-hill.md

 Filmed on location at **Screaming Heads** and other locations

-Shot on the Blackmagic cinema camera with the Rokinon 10mm,
+Shot on the Blackmagic cinema camera with the Rokinon 10mm lens
 and a modified infrared trail camera
 Edited and color graded in DaVinci Resolve